By Pepi Sappal • 19 June 2020 • 20:17

-Spain’s Fuengirola Town Hall has confirmed that it will “light up in green” to commemorate World ALS Day on Sunday June 21.
+Fuengirola's Councillor José Sánchez confirms that Fuengirola Town Hall will "light up in green" to commemorate World ALS Day.
+CREDIT: Ayuntamiento de Fuengirola

 ALS (Amyotrophic Lateral Sclerosis) – known in some regions as Motor Neurone Disease (MND) – is reported to one of the most devastating diseases that exists.
 ALS affects every nation, with around 1 in every 50,000 people annually.
 Fuengirola Town Hall has confirmed that it will join the #LuzporlaELA campaign promoted throughout Spain by the Luzón Foundation in support of World ALS Day.
 The campaign aims to light up as many monuments and important buildings as possible across the country on Sunday to commemorate the day.
 This year, it hopes to light up more than last year’s 168 monuments.